AliyasAhmed/React-JS/Redux.md

 export default configureStore({
   reducer: {
-    counter: counterReducer, // And this
+    counter: counterReducer, // And this (counterReducer is actually counter.reducer) },
-  },
 });
 ```